valentin994/booking-management/README.md

 ## Introduction

-This is the backend for Vila Prgic website, the site is used for renting out apartments.
+This is the backend for managing bookings, the site is used for renting out apartments.
 The API should support a booking and review system for the website to consume.
 For the database SQLite will be used.